wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-vertical-arm.rst

 The exact gains used by the simulation are <TODO: insert gains here, including kv, ka>.

 As mentioned above, our simulated mechanism perfectly obeys the WPILib :ref:`docs/software/advanced-controls/controllers/feedforward:ArmFeedforward` equation (as long as the "system noise" option is disabled).
-We might then expect, like in the case of the :ref:`flywheel velocity controller <docs/software/advanced-controls/introduction/tuning-flywheel:Tuning a Flyhweel Velocity Controller>`, that we should be able to achieve perfect convergence-to-setpoint with a feedforward loop alone.
+We might then expect, like in the case of the :ref:`flywheel velocity controller <docs/software/advanced-controls/introduction/tuning-flywheel:Tuning a Flywheel Velocity Controller>`, that we should be able to achieve perfect convergence-to-setpoint with a feedforward loop alone.

 However, our feedforward equation relates *velocity* and *acceleration* to voltage - it allows us to control the *instantaneous motion* of our mechanism with high accuracy, but it does not allow us direct control over the *position*.
 This is a problem even in our simulation (in which the feedforward equation is the *actual* equation of motion), because unless we employ a :ref:`motion profile <docs/software/advanced-controls/controllers/trapezoidal-profiles:Trapezoidal Motion Profiles in WPILib>` to generate a sequence of velocity setpoints we can ask the arm to jump immediately from one position to another.
 This is impossible, even for our simulated arm.